platomik/MIE-SIB/homework2/README.md

 ![Packet length](https://github.com/platomik/MIE-SIB/raw/master/homework2/packetlength.jpg)

 500 packets were captured and analyzed. **Grey bars** are size of packets. **Red line** is a value from settings of traffic generator. *Blue curve* - average packets size values.

+### 3. Develop program for a web traffic generation.